Salle Aubette in Strasbourg

 You can also make a tribute to Theo van Doesburg by visiting Salle Aubette for free!

-You can visit the interior every Wednesday and Saturday afternoon from 14:00 to 18:00, free entrance.
+You can visit the interior from Wednesday to Saturday from 2pm to 6pm. free entrance.
 If Strasbourg is too far away (beautiful city!) you can have a virtual visit through the site of the Strasbourg Museums:

 This page is offered to you by Johannes BlonK, plastic artist in the field of geometric abstraction.
 I invite you to discover my artworks on this site, to visit my workshop upon appointment or to meet during an exhibition (check "Exhibitions" in the Menu).